ILIAS-eLearning/ILIAS/docs/development/accessibility.md

 # Accessibility Guidelines

+If you are a programmer and just want to check your code.
+Please look at the [Accessibility Checklist](#accessibility-checklist) at the bottom of this document.

 ## PREAMBLE
 According the [Strategy 2017](http://www.ilias.de/docu/goto_docu_file_5585_download.html) ILIAS aims to to be "Usable for Everyone" including users with special needs.